 The passage of molecules via these narrow pathways is due to:

 - The hydrostatic pressure created by contraction of smooth muscle cells surrounding the capillaries.

 - The glomeruli drain into the efferent arterioles which are high-pressure vessels.

-- High amount of blood available for ultrafiltration.
+- A high amount of blood available for ultrafiltration.

 Ultrafiltration is a function of pressure and: